internetitem/logback-elasticsearch-appender/README.md

 Authentication is a pluggable mechanism.
 You must specify the authentication class on the XML element itself.
 The currently supported classes are:

 * `com.internetitem.logback.elasticsearch.config.BasicAuthentication` - Username and password are taken from the URL (i.e. `http://username:password@yourserver/_bulk`)
+* `com.internetitem.logback.elasticsearch.config.AWSAuthentication` - Authenticate using the AWS SDK, for use with the [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) (note that you will also need to include `com.amazonaws:aws-java-sdk-core` as a dependency)

 Logback Access
 ==============